mannixp/SpectralDoubleDiffusiveConvection/README.md

-# SphericalDoubleDiffusiveConvection
+# DoubleDiffusiveConvection

-This code solves the system of partial differential equations
+This code solves the following system of partial differential equations in an axisymmetric spherical domain

 $$
 \begin{align}